surniaulula/wpsso/README.md

 <li>No global identifier provided (e.g. gtin mpn isbn).</li>
 <li>Not a known valid target type for the itemReviewed property.</li>
 </ul>

+<p><strong>Use WPSSO by itself or extend another SEO plugin:</strong></p>

+<p>WPSSO can be your only social and search optimization plugin, or can improve the structured data of another third-party SEO plugin (like All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).</p>

 <h3>Users Love the WPSSO Core Plugin</h3>